 During the 2014-2015 season, Ertan Seyyar Sener was elected conductor and musical director of the New Britain Symphony and served for three seasons.

-The New Britain Symphony Orchestra, for the 2018 – 2019 season welcomes Maestro James Sinclair, Maestro Kalena Bovell, Maestro Netta Hadari, and Maestro Edward Cumming as guest conductors.
+The New Britain Symphony Orchestra, for the 2018 – 2019 season welcomed Maestro James Sinclair, Maestro Kalena Bovell, Maestro Netta Hadari, and Maestro Edward Cumming as guest conductors.